ernstc/telemetry/README.md

 	style="border: 1px solid black;" />
 -->

-The same listeners can be configured to show the entire execution flow, with debug level information, parameters (and return values):
+The same listeners can be configured to show the entire execution flow, with debug level information, method parameters and return values.
+In this case the listener is configured to show the full application flow with methods nesting.

 ![alt text](/images/04._Debug_trace_with_nesting.jpg "Debug trace with nesting")
 <!--